 Capitalization of earnings valuation method

 The capitalization of earnings valuation method looks at a company’s past earnings (cash flow and ROI) record of predicting its future earnings.
-It adjusts and normalizes its recent earnings for any unusual expenses, multiplies it by a capitalization factor, and determines a predicted future cash flow.
-This method is particularly suited to established companies as they have a sizeable amount of past earning data, making it easier to forecast future earnings.
+It adjusts and normalizes its recent earnings for any unusual expenses, multiplies it by a capitalization factor (a metric that reflects the measure of risk and is computed as the inverse of the expected rate of return) , and determines a predicted future cash flow.
+This method is particularly suited to established companies as they have a sizable amount of past earning data, making it easier to forecast future earnings.

 Medium-sized business valuation methods